How to Design REST API? The Twitter Example

 10. Press Esc when finished creating attributes.tweet class created

 11. Now, describe each of the attributes in the class.
-You can open the Description Editor at the bottom right of the application window.
-The description you entered will appear in the API Doc.
+You can open the Description Editor at the bottom-right of the application window.
+The description you enter will appear in the API documentation.

 attribute desc